flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/04.operating-condition/README.md

 - For transonic flows (0.8 < M < 1.2), use finer meshes near shock regions to capture discontinuities.
 - When matching experimental data, ensure you're using the same reference values for non-dimensionalization.
 - Remember that the Reynolds number affects boundary layer thickness—higher Reynolds numbers result in thinner boundary layers requiring finer near-wall mesh resolution.
-- For multi-component simulations, consistent reference values should be used across all components.
+- For simulations containing multiple components (e.g., many propellers), the same reference values will be used across all components.
 - When using Standard Atmosphere, be aware that density decreases exponentially with altitude, which affects Reynolds number significantly.

 </details>